Michael McKenna (Scottish footballer): Career

 Born in Edinburgh, McKenna spent time in Hibernian's youth academy before joining Musselburgh Athletic in 2012.
 In the summer of 2014, McKenna signed for Scottish Championship side Livingston on a one-year contract.
 In summer 2015, McKenna joined Berwick Rangers.
 Having already signed a pre-contract agreement with the club, McKenna signed for Arbroath for an undisclosed fee in January 2018.

+On the expiration of his contract with Arbroath in May 2024, McKenna signed a one-year contract with Falkirk.

+He left Falkirk in January 2025 and joined East Fife on a two-and-a-half year deal, reuniting him with former boss Dick Campbell.